BENCHMARK THERMO-SPRUCE CLADDING – HIGHLY DURABLE CLADDING COMBINED WITH NATURAL BEAUTY

-Thermally modified spruce from our Benchmark range gives your facade a natural rustic look with visible knots that will last for decades.
-Spruce wood acquires excellent weather resistance and biological durability as a result of thermal modification as well as a naturally beautiful light golden tone.
+Thermally modified spruce cladding from our Benchmark range gives your façade a natural rustic appearance with visible knots.
+Thermal modification gives spruce excellent weather resistance and durability, as well as a naturally beautiful light-golden tone.

 Thermally modified wood is a natural, durable and environmentally friendly choice.

 Highly durable cladding with beautiful knots

 - If you prefer rustic, natural-looking softwood but you need premium durability, Thermory Benchmark thermo-spruce is the perfect cladding material for you.

 - Thermal modification gives spruce the highest durability rating (class 1, 25+ years) so your façade will look great for decades.

 - The wood’s reduced moisture absorption capability and rate from thermal modification results in less moisture-induced deformation.

 - We offer thermally modified spruce with the Nordic Swan Ecolabel, which certifies that the wood originates from responsibly managed forests, is free of chemicals and is extremely durable when used outdoors.